fsmosca/UCIChessEngineProtocol/README.md

 	   "setoption name NalimovPath value c:\chess\tb\4;c:\chess\tb\5\n"

 * register
-	this is the command to try to register an engine or to tell the engine that registration will be done later.
+	This is the command to try to register an engine or to tell the engine that registration will be done later.
 This command should always be sent if the engine	has sent "registration error" at program startup.
 	The following tokens are allowed:
 	* later
-	   the user doesn't want to register the engine now.
+	   The user doesn't want to register the engine now.
 	* name <x>
-	   the engine should be registered with the name <x>
+	   The engine should be registered with the name <x>.
 	* code <y>
-	   the engine should be registered with the code <y>
+	   The engine should be registered with the code <y>.
 	Example:
 	   "register later"
 	   "register name Stefan MK code 4359874324"

 * ucinewgame
-   this is sent to the engine when the next search (started with "position" and "go") will be from a different game.
+   This is sent to the engine when the next search (started with "position" and "go") will be from a different game.
 This can be a new game the engine should play or a new game it should analyse but also the next position from a testsuite with positions only.
    If the GUI hasn't sent a "ucinewgame" before the first "position" command, the engine shouldn't